sometimescasey/reactnd-p1-myreads/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # Book component (single book)
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BooksGrid.js # Component for the grid of books displayed in a shelf or on search page ├── BookShelfChanger.js # Component for the dropdown used to change a Book's shelf or add a Book from the search page ├── Main.js # Component for the Main view with default shelves, at app open ├── MainHeader.js: # Component for the header on Main ├── MainSearchButton.js: # Component for the search button on the Main view ├── MainShelves.js: # Component to wrap the three main shelves on the Main view ├── parsebook.js: # Contains two helper functions to parse results from BooksAPI.getAll() and BooksAPI.search() ├── Search.js: # Component for the Search view
+    ├── SearchBar.js: # Component for the Search bar
+    ├── Shelf.js: # Component for a Shelf
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg